kk-engineer/robosathi/content/en/docs/maths/probability/cross_entropy.md

 {{% pageinfo %}}
 In this section, we will understand Entropy, Cross Entropy, KL Divergence & JS Divergence.<br>
-All these topics come from the field of '_Information Theory_' and can be understood thrught the lens of '_Information_' or '_Surprise_'.
+All these topics come from the field of '_Information Theory_' and can be understood through the lens of <br>
+'_Information_' or '_Surprise_'.
 {{% /pageinfo %}}

 {{< playlist "https://youtube.com/playlist?list=PLnpa6KP2ZQxcI3JyTIwOTKXY7ANhw__v1&si=MNoo5fxBo_10dLuM" >}}